hove-io/navitia/documentation/slate/source/includes/apis.md

 The [isochrones](#isochrones) service exposes another response structure, which is simpler, for the same data.

 ### <a name="journeys-disruptions"></a> Disruptions
 By default, Navitia only computes journeys without their associated disruption(s), meaning that the journeys in the response will be based on the theoritical schedules.
+The disruption present in the response is for information only.
-If you want to provide journeys without blocking disruptions, you need to use the parameter `data_freshness=realtime`.
+If you want to provide journeys without blocking disruptions, you need to make an other request with the parameter `data_freshness=realtime`.

 In a journey's response, different disruptions may have different meanings.
 Each journey has a `status` attribute that indicates the most serious disruption effect.